 These electronics became widely popular in the 1970s when this seemingly magical box could heat food and even cook it without any visible heat source.
 It was mind-blowing.
 Today, however, information about how microwaves work is accessible to all.

 When you place food inside the chamber, microwaves bounce around the oven and heat the food through radiation.
-The beams excite the molecules within the food which heats it.
+The electromagnetic radiation beams excite the molecules within the food which heats it.
 Since microwaves only travel in a single direction, the plate of food has to be rotated for every part of it to get heated.
 This is how microwave ovens heat food.

 Did you know that Bluetooth and your microwave oven share the same frequency range on the spectrum?
 Both operate at around 2.4 and 2.48 GHz.
 It is for this reason that Bluetooth is classified as a microwave.